Garden Birdlife: Who's Singing?

-The sounds of tweeting, cooing and cheeping are everywhere: The noises made by wild birds are an integral part of the background sounds of nature.
-So integral are these sounds that you’ve surely noticed immediately when, while outdoors, everything suddenly goes quiet, such as just before a storm.
+The sounds of tweeting, cooing, and cheeping are everywhere.
+Wild bird noises are an integral part of nature's background sounds.
+You've likely noticed when everything suddenly goes quiet outdoors, such as just before a storm.

-If you would like to observe wild birds in your garden, you have a few simple options for attracting them with food and water.
-The idea that giving birds food makes them lazy has been proven wrong.
-The breeding and rearing periods are very energy intensive for the parent birds.
-The parents get the energy they need from feeding stations and feed captured protein-rich insects to their nestlings.
-A wide range of dried insects are available in order to help the parents in their search for insects for their babies.
-These should be blanched in hot water and then offered in small portions during the breeding period.
-The hot water makes them soft and easy to consume, while also preventing them from going bad too quickly.
-To be on the safe side, avoid putting out any bits of nuts or larger seeds such as sunflower seeds.
-Healthy chicks will spit unsuitable food back out – therefore the parents need to spent most of their time finding suitable food for their young.
+If you want to observe wild birds in your garden, you can attract them with food and water.
+Breeding and rearing periods are energy-intensive for parent birds, who get the energy they need from food stations and feed protein-rich insects to their nestlings.
+A variety of dried insects, blanched in hot water, can be offered during breeding periods.
+The hot water makes them soft and prevents them from going bad quickly.
+Avoid fragments of nuts or large seeds like sunflower seeds.
+Bird parents spend most of their time finding suitable food for their chicks.

-If you provide your wild birds with a water dish, then ensure to clean the water source with hot water each day.
-Multiple water sources can reduce the bacterial load and not using one for a few days can help reduce the opportunities for infection and propagation.
+If you provide water dishes for wild birds, clean them with hot water daily.
+Multiple water sources can reduce bacterial load and limiting use can help reduce infection opportunities.

-There is always some activity to be observed around feeding stations and bird baths, no matter the time of year.
-Here are some of the typical birds you might see, even in urban areas.
+There’s always activity around feeding stations and bird baths, all throughout the year.
+These are some birds that you might see, even if you live in an urban area.

 Blackbirds